-The Maintenance Plan describes the measures necessary to maintain composite cover system and groundwater monitoring wells.
+The Maintenance Plan describes the measures necessary to maintain the composite cover system.
 This Maintenance Plan:

-- Includes the steps necessary to allow individuals unfamiliar with the Site to maintain the composite cover system and groundwater monitoring wells; - Includes an maintenance contingency plan; and - Will be updated periodically to reflect changes in Site conditions or the manner in which the composite cover system is maintained.
+- Includes the steps necessary to allow individuals unfamiliar with the Site to maintain the composite cover system; - Includes an maintenance contingency plan; and - Will be updated periodically to reflect changes in Site conditions or the manner in which the composite cover system is maintained.

 Information on non-mechanical Engineering Controls (i.e., composite cover) can be found in Section 3 - Engineering and Institutional Control Plan.
-This Maintenance Plan is not to be used as a stand-alone document, but as a component document of the SMP.
+This Maintenance Plan is not to be used as a stand-alone document, but as a component document of the SMP Addendum.
 The Maintenance Plan is subject to NYSDEC revision.